 Fit and finish isn't just about perceived quality, of course.
 If there's a gap between the door and the rest of the car's body, air can come whistling through noisily as you drive and produce a chilling interior wind in cold weather.
 And rain can leak into the car, damaging the upholstery or getting passengers wet.
 It can even ruin the aerodynamic profile of the vehicle.
 So poor fit and finish have very practical consequences, too.

 Are fit and finish as important as having reliable brakes or a fuel efficient engine?
 Probably not.
 But the lesson of the last few decades is that if automobile manufacturers ignore fit and finish, they do so at their own peril.

-For more information about automotive fit and finish and other related topics, follow the links on the next page.
+For more information about automotive fit and finish and other related topics, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing

 - Will car repairs in the future financially cripple you?

 - Gilbert, R. Kent, Ph.D.
 "Laser Measurement Takes Hold."
 (Jan.
 26, 2010) http://www.perceptron.com/downloads/laser_msmt_trends.pdf